 - S1.2.1 The Undertaker shall ensure that the interim reinstatement conforms to the prescribed standards until the permanent reinstatement is completed, and that the permanent reinstatement conforms to the prescribed standards throughout the guarantee period. - S1.2.2 The guarantee period shall begin on completion of the permanent reinstatement and shall run for two years, or three years in the case of deep openings.
 It should be noted that completion of the permanent reinstatement, rather than the giving of information to the Authority that the reinstatement is completed, is the event that triggers the start of the guarantee period.
-Failure to give this information is an offence under Section 129(6) of the Act and it is the onus of the Undertaker to provide evidence of the date of completion of any given reinstatement for liability guarantee purposes.
+It is the onus of the Undertaker to provide evidence of the date of completion of any given reinstatement for liability guarantee purposes.